israelcamp/T5-For-NER/README.md

 sep_target_ents (bool): Whether to use true entities on target or sep_source_token

+remove_accents (bool): Whether to remove accents on the sentences

 optimizer (str): Optimizer name as given by PyTorch

 lr (float): Learning rate